noeltakacs/quad-calc/README.md

 </table>

 ## ✍️ What is the current functionality:
-- [x] Calculate the discriminant
+- [x] Discriminant calculation
-- [x] Calculate the roots of a quadratic equation
+- [x] Solve quadratic equations
-- [x] Calculate the root of a linear equation
+- [x] Solve linear equations
-- [x] Graphically visualize the equation
+- [x] Graphical visualization of equations
-- [x] Graphically visualize the roots (x1, x2)
+- [x] Display roots directly on the graph
 - [x] Zoom in/out on the graph
-- [x] Show/hide grid lines
+- [x] Toggle grid lines
-- [x] Output of the results in a .txt file
+- [x] Export results to a .txt file
-- [x] Dark mode/light mode
+- [x] Light and dark mode support

 ## 📲 How to download this app?
-As of now, this application is not available for download as a standalone executable, and it's currently provided only as source code.
+Currently, QuadCalc is only available as source code and not as a standalone executable.
 1. Clone the repository or download the ZIP file.
-2. Open the project in your IDE.
+2. Open the project in your preferred IDE (recommended: Visual Studio Code).
 3. Build and run the project.

-I recommend doing this via ``Visual Studio Code``

 ## 🫶 How can you help?
-This project holds a special place in my heart as it marks the beginning of my journey into the world of development.
-However, I must admit that it is far from perfect.
-The lack of proper documentation and comments in Slovak language might make it challenging for others to understand and contribute.
-Therefore, if someone is willing to help with documentation, I would be very grateful.

-One of the biggest issues with the app is its non-responsiveness to different resolutions.
-As a result, it might not look as good on various monitors, and that's something I wish to improve.

-Another aspect that I acknowledge is the plain design.
-I understand that aesthetics play a crucial role in user experience, and the current design might not be appealing to everyone.
-It's an area where I definitely need some assistance to enhance the visual appeal of the app.

-In all honesty, the app has its fair share of problems beyond the ones mentioned here.
-However, I'm aware that every journey begins with the first step, and I am eager to learn and grow from this experience.
-I welcome any contribution, bug fixes, feature enhancements, or suggestions for improvement.
+QuadCalc is a project close to my heart — it marks the beginning of my journey into software development.
+While I’m proud of how far it’s come, I know there’s still plenty of room for improvement.

+Some areas where help would be greatly appreciated:

+- 🧾 Documentation: The current code lacks detailed documentation (especially in English), which could make contributing difficult.

+- 🖥️ Responsiveness: The UI isn’t fully optimized for different screen resolutions.

+- 🎨 Design: The visual style is quite simple — I’d love help improving its aesthetic appeal and user experience.

+There are undoubtedly other issues too, but that’s all part of the learning process.
+If you’d like to contribute — whether by fixing bugs, improving features, or refining the design — your help is more than welcome!

 ## 📠 License

-QuadCalc is a free and open source software.
+QuadCalc is free and open-source software.

-I very much appreciate any contributions to this project as I encourage you to fork it and build something new!
+Feel free to fork the project, modify it, and build something new.
+Every contribution means a lot — thank you for helping make QuadCalc better!